champso1/ColSim/README.md

 cmake --install .
 ```

 The default for this project is to install the files in the `install` folder at the top level of the project, not the system paths.
-You can change it to something else by inserting your install prefix of choice in the third line above.
+You can change it to something else by inserting your install prefix of choice in the third line above, or otherwise leave it blank to install to the default place.

 ## Usage